-- 1. In addition to the required development review flat fee, a review deposit in an amount as set by resolution, payable to the Village by money order, personal or company check or cashier's check drawn on a financial institution authorized to do business in the Village shall be delivered to and collected by the village manager or designee at the time of submittal of each application for review or approval. - 2.
-If the development review total fee, as estimated by the village manager based on information from village staff and the applicant, is likely either to be less than or more than the review deposit, then the village manager may adjust the review deposit to the minimum extent supported by the village manager's estimate.
+In addition to the required development review flat fee, a review deposit in an amount as set by resolution, payable to the Village by money order, personal or company check or cashier's check drawn on a financial institution authorized to do business in the villageVillage shall be delivered to and collected by the village manager or designee at the time of submittal of each application for review or approval.

-- 3. No review of any application shall commence until the flat fee and review deposit, if applicable, are paid to the Village. - 4.
+- 2. If the development review total fee, as estimated by the village manager based on information from village staff and the applicant, is likely either to be less than or more than the review deposit, then the village manager may adjust the review deposit to the minimum extent supported by the village manager's estimate. - 3.
+No review of any application shall commence until the flat fee and review deposit, if applicable, are paid to the Village. - 4.
 The review deposit shall be utilized by the Village to reimburse the Village for the actual costs incurred by the Village as a result of the review of the development application.
 Any portion of the review deposit that exceeds the actual costs incurred in reviewing the application shall be returned to the applicant after completion of the matter for which the application was submitted, or after withdrawal of such application.
 No interest shall be paid on any review deposit. - c.
 Development review flat fee. - 1.
 The review fee is intended to cover the cost of Village employee time in reviewing and processing the application. - 2.
 In addition to the required review deposit, the applicant shall submit the applicable development review flat fee to the village manager or designee at the time of submittal of each application for review or approval.
 The fee, which shall be set by resolution and changed from time to time, shall be payable to the Village by money order, personal or company check or cashier's check drawn on a financial institution authorized to do business in the county. - d.
-Development review cost. - 1.
-All development review costs, as defined in this section, shall be assessed to the applicant, and reimbursed to the Village.
-The development review cost shall not include the cost of village employee time in reviewing such application, as such time shall be deemed to have been reimbursed by the application flat fee. - 2.
-Village consultants shall submit records of their time, fees, costs, and expenses to the village manager or designee and such fees, costs and expenses shall be invoiced to the applicant on a dollar-for-dollar basis for services provided under the direction of the Village to review.
+Development review cost. - All development review costs, as defined in this section, shall be assessed to the applicant, and paid from the applicant's project account that is maintained with review deposits. reimbursed to the Village.
+The development review cost shall not include the cost of village employee time in reviewing such application, as such time shall be deemed to have been reimbursed by the application review flat fee. - 2.
+Village consultants shall submit records of their time, fees, costs, and expenses to the village manager or designee and such fees, costs and expenses shall be invoiced to paid from the project account that is funded by the applicant's review deposits.
+The applicant will be charged on a dollar-for-dollar basis for cost recovery services provided under the explicit direction of the Village to review.
 The rates charged to the applicant for said services shall not exceed those charged to the Village.